-- directly: - by consultants - by the Medical Director (or the equivalent medical or dental officer in other employing authorities). - all other staff should submit allegations to their manager who will submit them to the ii Medical Director.
+- directly: - by consultants - by the Medical Director (or the equivalent medical or dental officer in other employing authorities). - all other staff should submit allegations to their manager who will submit them to the Medical Director.
 Medical or dental staff other than consultants may choose to make their allegations via a consultant.

-Allegation: Consideration of Actions and Procedures
+3. Allegation: Consideration of Actions and Procedures

-When the Medical Director receives an allegation, he will decide whether any action is needed and, if so, under which procedure.
-He may decide to use the intermediate procedure, to institute formal disciplinary procedures, to use the procedure set out in HSS(TC8) 1/84, or to refer the matter to the chairman of the professional panel constituted in accordance with paragraph I above.
+When the Madical Director receives an allegation, he will decide whether any action is needed and, if so, under which procedure.
+He may decide to use the intermediate procedure, to institute formal disciplinary procedures, to use the procedure set out in HSS(TC8) 1/84, or to refer the matter to the chairman of the professional panel constituted in accordance with paragraph 1 above.
 Medical Director notifying allegations to the panel, and consultants making allegations to the panel will do so in writing.

-Anonymity of those making allegations
+4. Anonymity of those making allegations

 The Medical Director will preserve the anonymity of those making the allegations, if they so wish.
 The legal position of those who pass on information is that an action for defamation is not likely to succeed against persons passing on information which in their opinion should be brought to the notice of the recipients, since these persons would, unless actuated by malice, be able to rely on the defence of qualified privilege.
-This defence applies to a statement made in pursuance of a legal, moral or social duty to a person who has a corresponding duty to receive it.
+This defence applies to a statement made in pursuance of a legal, moral or social duty to a person who has a corresponding duty to receive

-Proceedings Establish that Act is in Accordance with Recommended Procedure should meet the cost of their defence and of any damages or costs ordered to be paid in those proceedings.
+Proceedings Establish that Act is in Accordance with Recommended Procedure If proceedings are brought which establish that the defendants have acted in accordance with the recommended procedure, in good faith, and with reasonable care, the Employing Authority should meet the cost of their defence and of any damages or costs ordered to be paid in those proceedings.